vsch/laravel-translation-manager/readme.md

 - Import translations: Read all translation files and save them in the database
 - Find all translations in php/twig sources
-- Optionally: Listen to missing translation with the custom Translator
+- Optionally: Log missing translation
-- Translate all keys through the webinterface
+- Translate all keys through the web interface
 - Export: Write all translations back to the translation files or cache if in production environment where writing of files is not an option.

 This way, translations can be saved in git history and no overhead is introduced in production.